bhisaac/5eFP/5eFP-SRD.md

 ## Action

-You discard your action during your turn to activate most game features, spells, and attacks.
+You discard your action during your turn to use most game features, spells, and attacks.

 ## Reaction